 Provide Adequate Training

 If you’ve made a great technology choice, the system should be well-designed and easy to use, but that doesn’t mean that people don’t need to be trained on how to get the most out of it.
 The best solutions let users configure the system to fit with their role and preferences, so people aren't overwhelmed by access to features they don't need.
 For example, people working on the front lines might just need a simple template for submitting their ideas for improvements and a digital Kanban board, while quality leaders and system admins need training on the kaizen software platform's reporting and project functionality.

 Make sure that the platform you need has an online support site for people to reference 24/7, as well as a support staff that can answer more complicated questions.
 The best platforms will provide custom training that matches your workflows and processes as part of their onboarding process, as well as assign you a dedicated account manager that serves as a point of contact for all future training needs.

 Make it Useful

 People tend to use things that are useful to them (folks are funny that way).
-When employees understand that a key goal of Kaizen is to make their work more productive, more enjoyable, and more important to the company, they gladly accept and leverage the tools designed to help.
+To employees, the introduction of Kaizen software may just feel like one more task to add to the list.
+Change this thinking by explaining what’s in it for employees.
+When employees understand that a key goal of kaizen is to make their work more productive, more enjoyable, and more important to the company, they gladly accept and leverage the tools designed to help.
 Too often we see leaders focus only on the benefits that improvement brings to the company’s bottom line and miss the point that workers benefit as well.

 Publicize the Fact that Leadership Uses the System and the Data